Green Line (MARTA): Operations

 The Green Line shares trackage with its counterpart, the Blue Line, between just west of Ashby and Edgewood/Candler Park.
 Green Line rush-hour trains start at Avondale and pass Decatur and East Lake without stopping before pulling onto a pocket track just east of Edgewood/Candler Park.

 The Green Line service operates between Bankhead and Edgewood/Candler Park stations all day until 9:00 p.m. on weekdays only.
 On Saturday, Sunday & holidays, the Green Line operates between Bankhead and King Memorial stations all day until 9:00 p.m.

 After 9:00 p.m., the Green Line service operates between Bankhead and Vine City stations only until the end of the service.

-Line description
+Route

 The Green Line runs above ground, at-grade and below ground in various portions of its route.
 It begins at the western terminus of Bankhead station, paralleling Proctor Creek through West Atlanta.
 (This is the only portion of the Green Line not to share trackage with any other route, albeit a short distance.)
 It is joined by the Blue Line before Ashby station.
 The Green Line enters downtown Atlanta, where it meets the Red and Gold Lines at Five Points station.
 It continues into East Atlanta, where the Green Line reaches its eastern terminus at Edgewood/Candler Park station, while the Blue Line continues on to Indian Creek station.